 Welcome to the Mental Health Center of Florida Internship Program!
-The MHC Florida Internship Program mission is to train interns within the scholar-practitioner model to become competent and ethical professional psychologists who will work with children, adolescents, and adults across multiple settings, including office, jails, homes, child residential facilities (i.e., group home), and adult living facilities.
-The internship program is housed within Mental Health Center of Florida, a private psychotherapy firm that conducts individual and group psychotherapy in skilled nursing (SNF) and assisted/independent living facilities (ALFs/ILFs); provides individual, couples, and family therapy within the office to clients referred through ChildNet; performs patient evaluation and management for those patients requiring partial hospitalization; completes psychological and neuropsychological assessments in the office and jails; and provides in-service trainings to long-term care facilities.
+The MHC Florida Internship ethical professional psychologists who will work with children, adolescents, and adults across multiple settings, including office, jails, homes, child residential facilities (i.e., group home), and adult living facilities.
+The internship program is housed within Mental Health Center of Florida, a private psychotherapy firm that conducts individual and group psychotherapy in skilled nursing family therapy within the office to clients referred through ChildNet; performs patient evaluation and management for those patients requiring partial hospitalization; completes psychological and neuropsychological assessments in the office and jails; and provides in-service trainings to longterm care facilities.